cixinachu/SR-AIRL/README.md

 # SR-AIRL

-This repository contains a simple research pipeline for reward recovery, diffusion-based planning, reward-guided prediction, and evaluation on vehicle trajectory data.
+This repository contains a research for reward recovery, diffusion-based planning, reward-guided prediction, and evaluation on vehicle trajectory data.

 ## Structure